petebachant/petebachant.github.io/_pages/about.md

 permalink: /about/
 ---

-Hi, I'm Pete, and I like engineering, fluid mechanics, turbines, helicopters, bicycling, software, open stuff, and more!
+Hi, I'm Pete, and I like engineering, fluid mechanics, turbines, bicycling, software, open source, and more!